Solar Guide

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Eligibility for this incentive depends on how you use your solar system.
-If you’re using solar purely for personal use with net metering (receiving credits from your utility company), your system qualifies as non-business personal property and is completely exempt from property taxes.
-However, if you claim depreciation expenses on your tax returns or receive direct income from selling electricity to utilities, your system is considered business personal property and will receive the 80% exclusion rather than full exemption.
-This incentive has no expiration date and applies automatically when your property is assessed.
+The eligibility for this tax exclusion depends on how you use your solar system.
+If you own a residential solar system and use it primarily to offset your own electricity consumption through net metering (where you receive credits from your utility company), your system qualifies as non-business personal property and is completely exempt from property taxes.
+However, if you use your solar system to generate income – such as claiming depreciation on tax returns or recognizing income from electricity sales – then your system is considered business property and is subject to property taxes, but still receives the 80% exclusion benefit.
+County assessors will evaluate your specific situation, and you may need to provide documentation such as tax returns, utility agreements, and system receipts to determine your eligibility status.

 Ready to start saving with solar?